viethoa/material-snackbar-android/README.md

     bottomSnackBarMessage.showSuccessMessage(messageRes);
     bottomSnackBarMessage.showSuccessMessageCloseable(messageRes);

-Note: Should see download and see my setup in demo.
+Note: Should download and see my setup in demo.

 License
 -------